landlab/landlab/docs/source/user_guide/grid.rst

 -------------

 Landlab does have an experimental movie making component.
-However, it has come to the developers’ attention that the matplotlib functions it relies on in turn demand that your machine already has installed one of a small set of highly temperamental open source video codecs.
-It is quite likely using the component in its current form is more trouble than it’s worth; however, the brave can take a look at the library `landlab.plot.video_out <http://landlab.readthedocs.org/en/latest/landlab.plot.html#module-landlab.plot.video_out>`_.
+However, it has come to the developers' attention that the matplotlib functions it relies on in turn demand that your machine already has installed one of a small set of highly temperamental open source video codecs.
+It is quite likely using the component in its current form is more trouble than it's worth; however, the brave can take a look at the library `landlab.plot.video_out <http://landlab.readthedocs.org/en/latest/landlab.plot.html#module-landlab.plot.video_out>`_.
 We intend to improve video out in future Landlab releases.

 For now, we advocate the approach of creating an animation by saving separately individual plots from, e.g., **plot()** or `landlab.plot.imshow.imshow_node_grid <http://landlab.readthedocs.org/en/latest/landlab.plot.html#landlab.plot.imshow.imshow_node_grid>`_, then stitching them together into, e.g., a gif using external software.
-Note it’s possible to do this directly from Preview on a Mac.
+Note it's possible to do this directly from Preview on a Mac.